Travel Insurance While Pregnant: Best Coverage for Pregnancy

 1. 1

-You get the broadest coverage options.
-Normal pregnancy becomes a covered cancellation reason.
-Insurers require medical documentation proving conception happened after you purchased insurance.
+You get the broadest coverage options, as normal pregnancy becomes a covered cancellation reason.
+Insurers require medical documentation proving conception happened after your purchase date.

 2. 2

-Your cancellation coverage is limited to pregnancy complications.
-Insurers won't cover trip cancellation for normal pregnancy since you were already pregnant when you purchased the policy.
-You can only cancel for complications that develop after your insurance purchase.
+Your cancellation coverage is limited to pregnancy complications that develop after you buy the policy.
+Insurers won't cover normal pregnancy since you were already pregnant at purchase.

 1. 1

-This includes routine prenatal checkups, regular doctor visits, and planned childbirth.
-Its makes sense that a travel insurance policy would not cover these pregnancy related expenses.
+This includes routine prenatal checkups, regular doctor visits and planned childbirth.

 2. 2

-Pregnancy complications expenses are coverage when they require emergency treatment, including gestational diabetes, pre-eclampsia, emergency cesarean sections, and ectopic pregnancy.
+Pregnancy complication expenses get covered when they require emergency treatment, including gestational diabetes, pre-eclampsia, emergency cesarean sections and ectopic pregnancy.

 3. 3

-• With pre-existing pregnancy waivers: Even complications that existed during the lookback period get covered.
-Removes the lookback period restrictions
+• With pre-existing pregnancy waivers: Complications during the lookback period get covered, removing lookback restrictions.

 Best Travel Insurance for Pregnant Travelers